wolves/thesis-phoenix/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Run `brunch watch` during development
-4. Write tests for your new feature
+5. Write tests for your new feature
-5. Run `rake spec` in the root directory to ensure that all tests pass.
+6. Run `rake spec` in the root directory to ensure that all tests pass.
-6. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request
+8. Create new Pull Request

 ### Key Contributors